Organize open windows in Windows XP, Vista, 7, 8 and 8.1

 To restore window's previous size, press WINDOWS KEY+DOWN ARROW KEY or drag the window down a bit with mouse.
 Pressing WINDOWS KEY+DOWN ARROW KEY again minimizes the window.

 You also need to set screen resolution to at least 1366 x 768 for the following to work.
-If display resolution is lower, only one Windows 8-style app can be shown at a time.
+If display resolution is lower, only one Modern UI/Metro app can be shown at a time.

-First, use keyboard shortcut Window Key+Tab to open a list of open Metro apps.
+In Windows 8 and 8.1, use keyboard shortcut Window Key+Tab to open a list of running Windows Store apps.
 Pressing Ctrl+Windows Key+Tab instead makes the menu stick to make selecting somewhat easier.

 Now drag an item to the left or right corner of the screen.